fpelaezt/devops/Terraform/terraform-certifications/associate/README.md

     * syntax: <_provider> <_resource_type> <_name>
     * meta-arguments
       * depends_on: handle hidden dependencies
-      * count: handle multiple resource
+      * count: handle multiple resources
       * for_each: handle multiple instances according to a map or set of strings
         * Example
           ```